These soft Gingerbread Cookies are amazing! Pull out the molasses and let’s start baking!

 Cream butter and gradually add brown sugar.
 Continue to beat until fluffy.

 Add egg and molasses to butter mixture.
 Beat.
 We buy molasses from the natural foods store and the brand we use is really strong.
-So it’s best that you know the strength of your molasses so you don’t end up horribly strong-tasting molasses cookies, I used slightly less than 1/4 cp for mine for that reason.
+So it’s best that you know the strength of your molasses so you don’t end up horribly strong-tasting molasses cookies.

 Combine flour with baking soda, spices, and salt.
 Gradually add to butter mixture, beating until all the dry ingredients are incorporated.
 Refrigerate dough for 1 hour (necessary step if you want to use cookie cutters on the dough).